Top Menu Right My Account View Cart

-Disappearing Transparent Raviolis
+Disappearing Transparent Ravioli

 Created by molecular gastronomy Chef Ferran Adria, the transparent raviolis became an icon of el Bulli menu in 2009.
 The transparent and ultra thin “pasta”, which looks more like a thin plastic wrap, dissolves in the mouth instantly releasing the contents of the ravioli.